3dgenerik/storefront/README.md

 #### http://localhost:3000/cart

-    Here is the shopping cart with products that the user has added, along with additional product information, a redirect to product details, the ability to change quantities, and the option to remove products from the list.
+    Here is the shopping cart with products that the user has added, along with additional product information, a link to product details, the ability to change quantities, and the option to remove products from the list.
     On the right side, there is a payment form.
 After successfully filling all the inputs and pressing the 'Pay now' button, the user is redirected to the http://localhost:3000/success endpoint, the product list is now empty and active order is set to 'complete'.